csecht/opencv-contour-utility/README.md

 The intention is to help OpenCV users understand the pertinent parameters and value ranges needed to identify objects.

-## Operating Platform Compatibility (as of 3 Feb 2023):
+## Operating Platform Compatibility (as of 7 Feb 2023):
 Implementation in Windows10 has problems with the system gui window manager, so running in Windows is not recommended at this time.
 Not tested on Windows11 or later.

-Has not yet been tested in macOS 11; dependencies are not compatible with macOS 10.

-Everything should work fine in Linux distros.
+Everything should work fine in Linux and macOS distros.
-Development environment was Linux Ubuntu 20.04.
+Development environment was Linux Ubuntu 20.04, macOS 13.2, Windows10

 ## edge_it.py
 The module `edge_it.py` uses Canny edge detection, cv2.Canny, as the basis to identify contours.